Trina0224/3chatbots/README.md

 2. Clean codes.
 3. ~Provide personality to each of the bots.
 Need to work on Claude.~
 4. ~Can support markdown format.~
-5. Can upload picutre.
+5. Can upload a picutre.
-6. Can support hyperlink.
+6. Can support a hyperlink.
 7. Deco the html and css.
 8. Use timer to keep the discussion.